 - Increase Music Advocacy by Developing Music Literacy

 Read on for ways you can increase advocacy for your music program while involving others.

 Use Volunteers to “Fill in the Gaps”

 My first teaching position was as a band director in grades 5-12 for a small rural school district.
 Instrumentally, the high school band was very unbalanced, but the school staff and community was a treasure-trove of musicians waiting to be tapped.

 One father had played trumpet in a military band and our superintendent and principal were also trumpeters.
 I found several more parents who were musicians and willing to share their talents.
 I scheduled one evening rehearsal per week so that parents and teachers were able to attend.

-But that was the high school level.
+But, that was at the high school level.
 Read on for some fun ways you can start increasing music advocacy by involving others at your school at the elementary level.

-For many years, I had an all-school choir of approximately 75 fourth and fifth graders that met before school to rehearse.
-Each year, we performed a holiday program and I invited teachers and members of our school administration to perform with us on the last several pieces.
+For many years, I had an all-school choir of approximately 75 fourth and fifth graders.
+The choir met before school to rehearse.
+Each year, we performed a holiday program and I invited teachers and members of our school administration to perform with us on the last several pieces of the program.

 We performed two separate concerts, one at school during the day and another in the community in the evening.
 It was AMAZING!
 Both students and staff looked forward to it.
 The superintendent of our large district even took the time to come join in.
 You never know unless you ask.